You need to categorize the noun as count or noncount to choose the correct article.

 - the lions

-4. You use a plural countable noun with no article if you mean all or any of that thing.
+3. A plural countable noun is used with no article if we mean all or any of that thing.

-5. You usually use a/an with a countable noun the first time you say or write that noun.
+4. We usually use a/an with a countable noun the first time we say or write that noun.

 - John has a dog and a cat.
 The dog is called Rover, and the cat is called Fluffy.

-6. You use the with countable nouns when the second and subsequent times you use the noun or when the listener already knows what you are referring to (maybe because there is only one of that thing).
+5. We use the with countable nouns when the second and subsequent times we use the noun or when the listener already knows.